scott-ca/mykros_assist/README.md

 ```

 This has increased the accuracy of the intents including ones previously under the threshold as well as increasing the disparity between between the secondary intents.
 As a result open_terminal now has a higher confidence score than run_terminal which is the correct intent that should be detected.
 In addition, previously the fourth highest intent was antonymize_word where as now both open_file_explorer and open_browser are significantly higher, which would be a lot more accurate than antonymize_word.

+**translation:** This setting is used to enable you to interact with models and custom actions that are not in your preferred language.
+There are four values shown below.
+They are enable, include_actions, from_language, to_language.

+translation:
+    enable: true
+    include_actions: true
+    from_language: sk
+    to_language: en

+The enable value is for the translation function as a whole.
+If this is set to any value other than true, no translation will occur.

+The include_actions value controls whether translation functionality applies only for intent and entity detection, or if it also extends to custom actions.
+When extended to custom actions it will automatically integrate without the custom action needing to support the functionality.
+Additionally, the yes/no confirmation prompt is also impacted by this when set to true.

+When set to true and the target language is English then you will be able to use either language for the yes/no confirmation.
+If the target language is something other than English then you will need to use English for the yes/no confirmation.
+In addition the /help and the /cancel functionality isn't translated and will only function in English.

+In most cases, you would want this set to true so that everything can be done in your preferred language.
+With that said, there are some use cases where you want to have it used only for intent detection and entity extraction.
+If for example you wanted a list of files in the folder /casa/etc/ and had it was extended to the custom actions, it would try to list the folders in /home/etc/ which may not exist on your system.

+The from_language is the language is your preferred language that will entering as your input.

+The to_language is the language the model and training data is in.

+While the functionality is enabled in any capacity, you will still be able to interact with the models and the custom actions in the language they were created in.
+The reason for this is because in most cases when it attempts to translate the word and no translation is found then it will fail, thus leaving the word as it was original inputted it and as a result already in the intended language.

+The list of supported languages are below as well as in the settings.yml file.

+"Arabic": "ar", "Azerbaijani": "az", "Catalan": "ca", "Chinese": "zh", "Czech": "cs", "Danish": "da", "Dutch": "nl", "English": "en", # "Esperanto": "eo", "Finnish": "fi", "French": "fr", "German": "de", "Greek": "el", "Hebrew": "he", "Hindi": "hi", "Hungarian": "hu", "Indonesian": "id", "Irish": "ga", "Italian": "it", "Japanese": "ja", "Korean": "ko", "Persian": "fa", "Polish": "pl", "Portuguese": "pt", "Russian": "ru", "Slovak": "sk", "Spanish": "es", "Swedish": "sv", "Turkish": "tr", "Ukrainian": "uk"

+When translation functionality is enabled, it will download the model automatically when you input any text.
+The models are specific to that language combination, for example English to French, and are stored in the translation_models folder and approximately 100 MB.
+Internet connectivity is only required to download the model, and not used while utilizing the model.

+In addition, it will utilize an intermediate language if one is installed.
+For example, if you have the es->en and en->fr models downloaded then you are able to translate from es->fr as if you had that direct model installed.
+This allows for translating between a larger variety of languages at the cost of minimal loss of quality.

+The files are be automatically downloaded from [argosopentech](https://www.argosopentech.com/argospm/index/).

+Please note, the automatic downloading of the models only works for the direct translations.
+If you are utilizing an intermediate language then you will need to have it previously installed , or manually trigger it downloading the model by setting the target and source languages including the intermediate language and then inputting any text into the assistant so that it downloads that model and then repeat the process for the other model.
+At which time you can then set the from_language and to_language accordingly and it will automatically use the intermediate language.
+This would only be a one time process, and only is needed if you don't wish to use a model for the translation directly as that would automatically download.

 &nbsp;